Anuradha2018/InterfaceWithAngular/README.md

 # FJMInterfaceWithAngular
-Development of a prototype interface using the endpoints outlined by the specifications of backend service
+Development of a prototype interface using the endpoints outlined by the specifications of backend service made with python